danielplatt/K3-with-involutions/readme.md

 ### `ConstructionQuartic`

 Use the code `ConstructionQuartic` to generate random quartic surfaces with Picard number at most 2 and an involution coming from a curve C of genus 2 and degree 5.
 (It is shown in the article that this implies that the quartic surface has Picard number *equal* to 2.)
+It also gives back the model as a double cover.

 ### `ExampleQuartic`